himmAllRight/himmAllRight-source/content/post/trying-notion.md

 ### Desires

+With these issues defined, what is it that I actually want to see in my note taking and task organization system?

 <a href="/img/posts/back-on-org-mode-for-work/joplin-gui.png">
 <img alt="Joplin GUI" src="/img/posts/back-on-org-mode-for-work/joplin-gui.png" style="max-width: 100%;"/></a>
 <div class="caption">Joplin Notes</div>

-- Consolidate to one system
-- Cross platform (mobile too)
-- Kanban board support
-- ...
-BUT normal notes too
+- **Consolidated into one system**: I don't want to have to setup multiple apps and logins on all my systems.
+- **Cross platform (mobile too)**: Despite only wanting once system, I want it supported on all my devices, including mobile.
+- **Kanban board support**: I really enjoy moving and displaying  my task items in a board view.
+- **Normal notes too**: In addition to task cards, I also want support for traditional, long-form permanent notes.
+Ideally tasks *can* be linked to notes, but the notes don't *have* to be task-bound.
-- Easy to jump in, add a log note, and get out
+- **Easy to jump in, add a log note, and get out**: Lastly is a feature that I love in org-mode.
+I want to be able to quickly jump into a note, hit a keyboard shortcut to drop in a timestamp, and take a quick log note.

 ## Notion
 <a href="/img/posts/trying-notion/notion_window.png">